-GRAPHIC LINK: Construction Envelopes in 2 Categories
+Construction Envelopes in 2 Categories

 - 3. Construction envelopes are required when NAOS is proposed on individual lots.
 All impervious surfaces and improved open space shall be contained within construction envelopes.
 (See construction envelope definition in Section 3.100). - 4.
-Underground utility corridors and drainage improvements outside of the construction envelopes shall be included in the revegetated open space.

-- 5. The NAOS shall be clearly identified and protected during building by methods and techniques approved by the City Manager or designee. - 6.
+Underground utility corridors and drainage improvements outside of the construction envelopes shall be included in the revegetated open space. - 5.
+The NAOS shall be clearly identified and protected during building by methods and techniques approved by the city manager or designee. - 6.
 On-lot NAOS shall be designed with consideration of the surrounding context to connect with existing or planned open space on adjacent properties so that continuous areas of meaningful open space are formed. - 7.
-On-lot NAOS shall not be located within the required front yard where the front yard depth is less than forty (40) feet.
+On-lot NAOS shall not be located within the required front yard where the front yard depth is less than forty (40) feet. - B. Building heights. - 1.
+The maximum building height is that prescribed by the underlying district except as modified by the following: - a.

-B. Building Heights.

-- 1. The maximum building height is that prescribed by the underlying district except as modified by the following: - a.
 The maximum building height in the ESL district shall be established by a plane measured vertically above the existing natural terrain elevation prior to grading; as the natural grade rises, the maximum height will rise accordingly.
 Small areas of rugged terrain inconsistent with this plane will not increase or reduce building height.
 Small areas are those features with a maximum width of twenty-five (25) feet. - b.
-The maximum building height for all buildings in single-family residential (R1) districts including the Foothills Overlay, shall be twenty-four (24) feet unless exempted pursuant to Section 6.1022.

-GRAPHIC LINK:Building Heights
+The maximum building height FOR ALL BUILDINGS in single-family residential (R1) districts INCLUDING THE FOOTHILLS OVERLAY, shall be twenty six (26) TWENTY-FOUR (24) feet.
+THE DEVELOPMENT REVIEW BOARD SHALL HAVE THE AUTHORITY TO REVIEW AND CONSIDER A REQUEST TO EXCEED THIS HEIGHT AND TO APPROVE NON-RESIDENTIAL BUILDINGS THAT EXCEED TWENTY-FOUR (24) FEET BUT NOT EXCEEDING THE MAXIMUM ALLOWED UNDER THE UNDERLYING ZONING DISTRICT IN ARTICLE V, DISTRICT REGULATIONS, UPON FINDING THAT THE INCREASED HEIGHT IS APPROPRIATE AND COMPATIBLE WITH THE CHARACTER OF THE NEIGHBORHOOD.

 - c.
-The maximum building height in the hillside landform shall be the height prescribed by the underlying district or thirty (30) feet whichever is lower, except as modified by Section 6.1070B.1.d. below. - d.
+The maximum building height in the hillside landform shall be the height prescribed by the underlying district or thirty (30) feet whichever is lower, except as modified by section 6.1070B.1.d. below. - d.
 The Development Review Board may permit additional building heights in the hillside landform up to a maximum height of forty (40) feet where the applicant demonstrates that the additional height will reduce the visual impact of the structure or site work from established viewpoints, and will reduce the area required for grading, or other land disturbance activities, on sensitive conditions. - C. Hillside Landform Site Design Criteria: Hillside lands are prone to natural hazards.
-In order to protect lives and property from disasters resulting from poorly designed hillside development and to mitigate the potential for increased erosion, boulder rolling, rockfalls, and landsliding, the Development Review Board (DRB) shall review individual site plans located within the hillside landform that are not part of a subdivision plat against the following criteria: - 1.
-All construction shall be set back a minimum of twenty (20) feet from boulder features as defined in Section 3.100.
+In order to protect lives and property from disasters resulting from poorly designed hillside development and to mitigate the potential for increased erosion, boulder rolling, rockfalls, and landsliding, the Development Review Board (DRB) shall review individual site plans located within the hillside landform that are not part of a subdivision plat against the following criteria: - All construction shall be set back a minimum of twenty (20) feet from boulder features as defined in section 3.100.
 The DRB may approve exceptions to these criteria where specific design solutions protect public safety.

-GRAPHIC LINK: Boulder Feature
+Boulder Feature